elrosa/xing/README.md

 ## Supported Rubies

-Currently, only Ruby 2.0 is supported.
+Currently, only Ruby 2.0 is supported, 1.9.3 does pass the tests.

 ## Installation